 Invoice Type #7: Credit invoice (a.k.a credit memo)

 This type of invoice is one of the two sides of the same coin.
 The credit invoice is a document that a client sends to the hired professional, supplier, or trader.
 A customer can issue a credit memo when they return defective goods to the supplier or if the total amount due is inaccurate.
 Another instance is when the first invoice is under dispute between the two parties.
 So, the “seller” creates a credit memo that reduces the initial invoice’s payment amount.
-In short, the credit invoice can be seen as a kind of a discount or an amount of credit which a customer can apply to future transactions.
+In short, the credit invoice can be seen as a kind of a discount or an amount of credit that a customer can apply to future transactions.

 Invoice Type #8: Debit Invoice (a.k.a debit memo)

 On the other side of the coin, you can find the debit invoice.
 In general, it indicates that a client owes more money to the supplier/provider of services.
 This occasion can occur if the hired professional has worked extra hours not included in the invoice.
-A client can also send a debit memo if more they have received more goods than the ones expected.
+A client can also send a debit memo if they have received more goods than the ones expected.
 In this case, the debit memo could be accompanied by a return of goods.

 Note: Both the credit and debit memo are ways to control all the possible changes in issued invoices so that there will be no taxation problems for you and your clients alike.

 Invoice Type #9: Time-based invoice

 This invoice type mostly concerns freelancers, agencies, and professionals that time-track their work with timesheets, i.e. graphic designers, legal advisors, and consultants.
 In this kind of invoice, a detailed report of the tracked hours and the respective tasks is included.
 These invoices should state clearly the billing rate per hour, per task, or employee to avoid misunderstandings.
-So, if you prefer time-based invoices, you are in need of a time tracking software to help you out with the tracking process and the different hourly rates.
+So, if you prefer time-based invoices, you are in need of time tracking software to help you out with the tracking process and the different hourly rates.

 Invoice Type #10: Standard invoice